 Status: The team wants to continue working on the harness to further support James’ dream of lifting the Husafell stone.

-Challenge: Hand-relaxing gloves.
+Challenge: Hand-stretching gloves.
 A Veteran of the Israeli Counter Terror Unit, Uzi is looking for a glove to provide pain relief and relaxation in his nerve-damaged hands while he sleeps.

-Solution: The team created a motorized exoskeleton hand that opens and stretches the fingers on an automated timer, and is designed to be used during the night.
+Solution: The team created a dynamic orthotic that opens and stretches the fingers on an automated timer, and is designed to be used during the night.

 Challenge: Using his devices so that he can go back to school.
 Todd is a bilateral hand amputee and he is looking for a solution to be able to easily use his computer and phone so that he can start to pursue his goal of going back to school.